vineetsoppadandi/Unimelb/README.md

 # Unimelb
-The academic projects I have completed at the University Of Melbourne.
-I have undertaken two subjects details as follows.
+  *   This "Unimelb" repository is to present some of the university academic projects I have completed during my Masters Education at the University of Melbourne.
+  *   I have undertaken two subjects and for each, I have created a repo. details given below

 ### ProgramSoftDevel -> Project in Java
   *   Developed a medium complexity user interactive NIM game using the core JAVA concepts of encapsulation, OOP (Object Oriented Programming), inheritance and polymorphism.
 Delivered the project on time and achieved an 88% grade.